Dihedral Gauss hypergeometric functions: Degenerate and logarithmic solutions

+to get the same $\hpgo21$ function on the left-hand side as in (\ref{eq:dihlog32})--(\ref{eq:dihlog12}).
+The $\cot\pi a$ term is zero when $a$ is a half-integer in (\ref{eq:logdih32}).
+These formulas do not contain double sums or square roots, but the last term in (\ref{eq:logdih32}) is a non-terminating series.

 \begin{remark} \rm As observed in Section \ref{sec:easycase}, the terminating $F_2$ or $F_3$ sums in (\ref{eq:diha})--(\ref{eq:dih32}) become terminating $\hpgo21$ sums in the case $k=0$ or $\ell=0$.
-If, additionally, $a$ is an integer, the structure of 24 Kummer's solutions for the quadratically pull-backed equation degenerates strikingly.
-If $a=-m$ with $0\le m\le 2k$, there are logarithmic solutions by Lemma \ref{lm:logc2moodr}.
-We have to apply then \cite[Section 9]{degeneratehpg} with \mbox{$(n,m,\ell)=(|k-m|,|k-m|,m)$} to the pull-backed $\hpgo21$ sums.
-There are at most 10 different terminating $\hpgo21$ solutions, all representing the same elementary solution of the pull-backed equation.
+If, additionally, $a$ is an integer, the structure of 24 Kummer's solutions for the quadratically transformed equation degenerates further.
+If $a=-m$ with $0\le m\le 2k$, there are logarithmic solutions by Corollary \ref{lm:logc2moodr}.
+We have to apply then \cite[Section 9]{degeneratehpg} with \mbox{$(n,m,\ell)=(|k-m|,|k-m|,m)$} to the transformed $\hpgo21$ sums.
+There are at most 10 different terminating $\hpgo21$ solutions, all representing the same elementary solution of the transformed equation.

-If $a$ is an integer and $|a+k|>k$, the dihedral group degenerates to $\ZZ/2\ZZ$, while the monodromy group of the quadratically pull-backed equation is trivial.
-By \cite[Section 8]{degeneratehpg}, the pull-backed equation has 3 solutions like in (\ref{eq:termlz}), each representable by 6 terminating and 2 non-terminating $\hpgo21$ series.
+If $a$ is an integer and $|a+k|>k$, the dihedral group degenerates to $\ZZ/2\ZZ$, while the monodromy group of the quadratically transformed equation is trivial.
+By \cite[Section 8]{degeneratehpg}, the transformed equation has 3 solutions like in (\ref{eq:termlz}), each representable by 6 terminating and 2 non-terminating $\hpgo21$ series. \end{remark}

-Recall that non-degenerate Euler's equation (\ref{hpgde}) has a basis of hypergeometric solutions at each of the singular points; the six solutions are different functions, and each of them has 4 representations as Gauss hypergeometric series due to Euler-Pfaff transformations (\ref{flinear1})--(\ref{flinear3}).
-This gives the total of 24 Kummer's solutions. \end{remark}

-\begin{remark} \rm Algebraic transformations of Sections \ref{sec:trihedr} and \ref{adihedral} involving degenerate or logarithmic Gauss hypergeometric functions still apply as pull-back transformations of their hypergeometric equations (\ref{hpgde}).
-But relations between the hypergeometric solutions might be non-standard, as degenerate sets of 24 Kummer's solutions have a different structure.
-For example, consider the classical quadratic transformation (\ref{eq:quatriv}) represented by transformation (\ref{eq:fpdihedr}).
-The dihedral function on the left-hand side of (\ref{eq:fpdihedr}) gets actually identified with all 6 terminating $\hpgo21$ sums in (\ref{eq:termlz})--(\ref{eq:termlzz}), minding the front factors and the substitution $x\mapsto 1-x$.
-On the other hand, the terminating $\hpgo21$ sums in (\ref{eq:termlz}) and (\ref{eq:termlz2}) are not related by two-term identities according to Remark \ref{rm:simple}.
-Hence there are no two-term identities between the dihedral function in (\ref{eq:fpdihedr}) and the terminating sums in (\ref{eq:termlz2}).